Barents Region: The Barents Programme of 2014 - 2018

 The basis of the prioritized areas Barents Programme of 2014 – 2018 can be found from the guiding principles of the BRC.
 The themes for the 2014 – 2018 are economy, environment, education and research, mobility and culture.

 Economic growth and the essentiality of it are the key factors for the regional development in the region of Barents.
 The programme acknowledges the meaning of the small and medium-sized companies.
 The cooperation between the larger companies and the research institutions play a key factor in the regional economics.
 This development happens especially towards the international market if the companies have innovative services and products to offer.

-Education and research play a key part in the economic growth but they are an important factor if the Barents region is to build up sufficient enough base for the innovation and information work.
+Education and research play a key part in the economic growth but they are an important factor if the Barents region is to build up a sufficient base for innovation and information work.
 The 2014 – 2018 programme sees that the cooperation between the institutions of higher education and research and the public and private sector is of great importance.

 The large size of the Barents region and the remoteness of the population centers have their own challenges.
 A good transportation network, innovative and vigorous economy are called out to meet tackle these problems.
 Currently challenges are the inter-communal transportation and mobility and the lack of extensive transportation network between the cross-border actors.
 This is apparent with the infrastructure and transportation related problems in the east-west border.

 In short, aims for the 2014 - 2018 development programme are as follows: